 Accounting deals with how financial information can be compiled to measure and follow up the performance of the business and how information in accounting systems can be used as data for control and decision-making.
 Issues regarding companies’ external accounting, financial control and auditing as well as financial company analysis are other important topics to be covered.

-Business Administration opens many doors on the labour market, within the private business sector, the public sector and non-profit organizations.
+Business Administration opens many doors on the labour market including the private business sector, the public sector and non-profit organizations.
 The usual occupations for business economists are: marketers, CFO, HR, sales manager, accountant, controller, financial analyst, consultant and self-employed.

 Courses and programmes